-Do you ever find it hard to concentrate?
+Do you ever find it hard to focus?
 We all do.

-There are so many distractions capable of taking you away from what really needs doing:
+There are so many distractions that can take your mind away from what really needs doing:

 What's strange is that often we don't want to be distracted but we seemingly get lured in to these things on autopilot.

-Before we know it, we have wasted yet another 10 or 20 minutes flicking through some mindless Facebook posts or listening to a video clip on Twitter or Instagram.
+Before we know it, we have wasted yet another 10 or 20 minutes flicking through some mindless Facebook posts or watching a video clip on Instagram.

 It can become quite frustrating, because we know we're wasting time when we could be getting the things that we really need doing done.